Will somebody please distinguish between defending the man and voting for him?

 - Evangelicals should refuse to choose a candidate “who completely rejects – and even scorns – many of their core moral values.”

 So it seems to me the case French has made is actually for our own propensity to hate our enemies, not for firing a president who makes no effort to resist it.
 If we are sinning in how we think, speak about, or act toward others, we should be called out for it.
 Likewise, we should call out Trump’s behavior for what it is.
-But it doesn’t follow that hiring a hater for reasons unrelated to his fleshly failures in word and deed is thereby participating in his sins.
+But it doesn’t follow that hiring a hater for reasons unrelated to his fleshly failures is thereby participating in his sins.

 My rejection of pro-choice candidates is not only to safeguard and promote pro-life policies.
 To me, anyone who sanctions allowing the killing of innocent babies throughout all nine months of pregnancy for any reason is morally bankrupt and cannot be trusted.
 A wholesale embrace of abortion on demand says so much more about a person’s character than their disregard for the sanctity of life.
-A pro-choice position is just the tip of the the immoral iceberg.
+A pro-choice position is just the tip of the immoral iceberg.

-And I’m not defending or excusing Trump’s bad behavior, but assessing his moral suitability for the presidency apart from likewise assessing that of his opponents skews the results.
+And I’m not defending or excusing Trump’s bad behavior, but assessing his moral suitability for the presidency apart from likewise assessing that of his opponent skews the results.
 A willingness to belittle and disrespect grown men and women is bad.
 A willingness to allow dismembering little children is worse.

 I respect David French but I am not persuaded by his argument.
 I still believe we need to distinguish between voting for Donald Trump and defending him – the one doesn’t necessarily follow from the other.
 And we cannot adequately and in good conscience evaluate the wisdom of giving him another four years in office based on his behavior alone.
 We must give equal consideration to the alternative.